 5. Get a little help from your friends

-Last but certainly not least, get a little help from your friends!
+Why not get a little help from your friends?